Sd2k3/Track-n-Eat/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 # Learning Area

-1. project based learning is quite efficient in this time.
+1. Project based learning is quite efficient in this time.
 2. While doing this project we had to get in depth knowledge about a the working of an arduino and had to write programs in it.
 3. We had a great team and so the project came out really well.
-4. Doing this project we had come across several new programming language.
+4. Doing this project we had come across C++ for ardruino and HTML for Github.
-5. overall we had a great learning experience while doing this project
+5. Overall we had a great learning experience while doing this project.
 <p align="right">(<a href="#top">back to top</a>)</p>

 # Difficulties faced

 1. This was our first time we did a technical project and so we faced several difficulties during this time.
 2. We had very less prior knowledge about the job in the project.
 3. In the beginning everyone had different opinions about the project but slowly as we progressed we followed the same path .